 - If you must repost an entire article of someone else’s, get permission first.
 Don’t simply cite the source and link back to it.
 And definitely don’t just post it as though it’s your own.

 How do you get permission?
-Same way you did with your mom when you wanted to play at Johnny or Susie’s house.
+Same way you did with your mom when you wanted to have a playdate at Susie’s house.
 You ask.
 Send the author an email or leave a comment asking permission to repost the article, and most likely the author will be happy to grant it.
 (Who doesn’t want free press?)